-Classes are currently offered on Zoom.
+Classes currently are offered on Zoom.
 Links are sent to members of our extended Temple family by email.
 Please contact the Temple office for access information at firstname.lastname@example.org or (260) 744-4245.

-Beit Midrash With Rabbi Meir
+Beit Midrash With Rabbi Meir and Guest Teachers

 Beit Midrash translates to “House of Study,” and describes the institution of classical Jewish learning.
 Join Rabbi Meir Bargeron or guest teachers to learn about a variety of topics.
 Classes generally are offered two Tuesdays per month at 7 p.m. on Zoom, along with ongoing weekly study groups.

 Preparing for the Days of Awe with Psalm 27

 7 p.m. on Zoom